Common Names

 For Healthcare Professionals

-Maitake is an edible mushroom consumed widely in Asia as food and used in traditional medicine to treat diabetes and hypertension.
-Its extracts are commercially available as dietary supplements marketed to “enhance immune function” and to treat AIDS and cancer.
+Maitake is an edible mushroom consumed widely in Asia and used in traditional medicine for diabetes and hypertension.
+Maitake extracts are sold as dietary supplements to “enhance immune function” and to treat AIDS and cancer.
 Beta 1,6-glucan, a protein-bound polysaccharide, has been identified as the active constituent.

-Data in humans are limited.
+Clinical data are limited.
 In a small case series, tumor regression or significant improvements in symptoms were observed in some subjects who took maitake extract (5).
-In small trials, oral maitake extract appeared to have immunomodulatory effects in postmenopausal breast cancer patients (14), and enhanced neutrophil and monocyte function in patients with myelodysplastic syndrome (25).
+In small trials, oral maitake extract had immunomodulatory effects in postmenopausal breast cancer patients (14); enhanced neutrophil and monocyte function in patients with myelodysplastic syndrome (25); and reduced concurrent chemo and radiotherapy-related adverse events and improved quality of life in patients with advanced laryngeal and pharyngeal cancers (35).
 More studies are underway to evaluate maitake’s anticancer potential.
+Maitake mushrooms may also help improve cognitive function in older adults (36).

 Maitake mushroom is an edible fungus.
 The whole mushroom can be fried or boiled.